Perturbation-Tolerant Structural Controllability for Linear Systems: Introduction

-Note that structural perturbation is a class of perturbations that make the corresponding links have zero weights.
-In the more general case where the perturbed links do not necessarily result in zero weights, controllability robustness has also been studied by computing the distance (in terms of the $2$-norm or the Frobenius norm) from a controllable system to the set of uncontrollable systems \cite{R.E1984Between,WickDistance1991,Hu2004Real,Gu2006distance}.
-Such a notion, also named {\emph{controllability radius}}, was first proposed in \cite{R.E1984Between}, and then developed by several other researchers on its efficient computations \cite{WickDistance1991,Hu2004Real,Gu2006distance}.
-Recently, by restricting the perturbation matrices to a prescribed structure, the so-called {\emph{structured controllability radius problem}} (SCRP), i.e., determining the smallest (Frbenius or $2$-) norm additive perturbation with a prescribed structure for which controllability fails to hold, has also attracted researchers' interest \cite{KarowStructured2009,khare2012computing,johnson2018structured,bianchin2016observability}.
+In the context of network systems, structural perturbation is a class of perturbations that make the corresponding links have zero weights.
+In the more general case where the perturbed links do not necessarily result in zero weights, controllability robustness has also been studied by computing the distance (in terms of the $2$-norm or the Frobenius norm) from a controllable system to the set of uncontrollable systems \cite{paige1981properties,WickDistance1991,Hu2004Real}.
+Such a notion, also named {\emph{controllability radius}}, was seemingly first proposed in \cite{paige1981properties}, and then developed by several other researchers on its efficient computations \cite{WickDistance1991,Hu2004Real}.
+Recently, by restricting the perturbation matrices to a prescribed structure, the so-called {\emph{structured controllability radius problem}} (SCRP), i.e., determining the smallest (Frobenius or $2$-) norm additive perturbation with a prescribed structure for which controllability fails to hold, has also attracted researchers' interest \cite{khare2012computing,johnson2018structured,bianchin2016observability,zhang2022real}.
 Towards this problem, various numerical algorithms have been proposed \cite{khare2012computing,johnson2018structured,bianchin2016observability}.
-However, due to the nonconvexity of this problem, most algorithms are suboptimal and iterative \cite{johnson2018structured}.
-Moreover, since most of them adopted some relaxation techniques in the iteration, and owing to the involved rounding errors and case-sensitive iteration thresholds, there may not be a guarantee in practice that the returned perturbations can make the original system uncontrollable.
+However, due to the nonconvexity, most algorithms are suboptimal and iterative \cite{johnson2018structured}.
+Moreover, since most of them adopted some relaxation techniques in the iterating, and owing to the involved rounding errors and case-sensitive termination thresholds, there may even not be guarantees in practice that the returned perturbations can make the original system uncontrollable \cite{johnson2018structured}.